 Recent engagements include Fidelio at Teatro San Carlo in Naples and productions of Parsifal and Boris Godunov at the Paris Opera.

 2018/2019 saw Evgeny return to the Metropolitan Opera as Gunther (Götterdämmerung) and sing Friedrich von Telramund (Lohengrin) at the Wiener Staatsoper.
 He also regularly performed with the Mariinsky theatre in productions such as Don Giovanni, Tosca and Der Fliegende Holländer.

-Highlights of his 2019/2020 season include returns to the Opéra de Paris in Boris Godunov, the Wanderer (Siegfried) in concert version with the London Philharmonic Orchestra, and Scarpia at the Metropolitan Opera New Year’s Eve Gala concert.
+Highlights of his 2019/2020 season include returns to the Opéra de Paris as Prince Igor and in Boris Godunov, the Wanderer (Siegfried) in concert version with the London Philharmonic Orchestra and Scarpia at the Metropolitan Opera New Year’s Eve Gala concert.

 His recordings include Amfortas / Parsifal with the Mariinsky/Gergiev and again with the Berlin Radio Symphony/Janowski as well as Rangoni / Boris Godunov and Remeniuk /Semyon Kotko for Philips Classics.
 He has also recorded a solo recital of Wagner arias for Naïve.
 Cinema and DVD appearances include Parisfal and Boris Godunov from the MET, Boris Godunov at the Mariinsky, the Bayerische Staatsoper…

 Please note that all modifications made to this biography MUST be confirmed with IMG Artists before it is printed.